apiato/documentation/versioned_docs/version-12.x/components/optional-components/repository/repositories.md

 ### Maximum Pagination Limit

-You can also set the maximum number of resources that can be returned in a single page by setting the `maxPaginationLimit` property in your repository class.
+You can also set the maximum number of resources that can be returned in a single page by setting the `$maxPaginationLimit` property in your repository class.

 For example, to set the maximum number of resources to 20, you can do the following:
 ```php